Andrew W. Mellon Fund for Faculty Innovation

 Funding and Additional Resources

 Financial support is provided in the form of a one-time summer stipend of $10,000 for full-time members of the Princeton faculty and $5,000 for Princeton research scholars and post-doctoral fellows.
 Those who receive funding will spend a portion of the summer conducting in-depth research on the objects they plan to include in their course.
 Museum curators are available to consult with faculty on specific portions of the collections and can provide access to additional research resources, including curatorial research files and bibliography.
-As the Museum building is expected to close for renovation in Spring 2021, applicants should consult with Veronica White, Curator of Academic Programs, before applying.
-Dr. White can also direct interested faculty to the appropriate consulting curator(s).
+As the Museum building is expected to close for renovation in Spring 2021, applicants should consult with Veronica White, Curator of Academic Programs.

 The Museum has study rooms that can be used for class meetings when objects from storage need to be brought out for discussion and examination by students and faculty.
 Study rooms can hold a maximum of 15 people and class meetings can also take place in the galleries.

 Access to the Collections

 The Museum’s collections include over 100,000 objects, with approximately five percent on view at any one time.
 Strengths include: Greek and Roman antiquities; medieval sculpture and metalwork; European and American painting, particularly from the nineteenth century; Chinese art, including the most important collection of calligraphy outside China; art of the Ancient Americas, including remarkable examples of Maya art; old master prints and drawings; photography; and a growing collection of modern and contemporary art.
 The entire collections database is now available online.

 Six weeks before the start of the course, recipients are required to submit a checklist of desired works for study room use